 ||Think Pink/the art of wine and fashion

 In recent years, SAMA-Altoona’s The Art of Wine and Fashion fundraiser has become one of the Altoona area’s most anticipated and sophisticated annual events.
 The program, which debuted in 2003, combines the excitement of big city clubbing with a night of high fashion and fine dining while also celebrating and supporting the arts.
 In 2013, the Museum rebranded the event as Think Pink.
 While the program format remains the same, SAMA will donate a portion of the proceeds from the event to the American Cancer Society's Making Strides Against Breast Cancer campaign.
 The program begins at the Altoona Museum for cocktails and hors d’oeuvres, before moving next door to The Columns for a buffet dinner, dessert, dancing, specialty bars, a scotch-tasting, and silent auction.
-Following dinner is a style show produced by Diamond Bridal Collections and Special Occasions of Hollidaysburg.
-The 2014 event is scheduled for November 7.
-Chantel Ventura-Garofalo serves as Chair.
+The 2014 program, chaired by Chantel Ventura-Garofalo, featured a style show produced by Diamond Bridal Collections and Special Occasions of Hollidaysburg.
+The 2015 event is scheduled for November 6.

 To read a press release about the 2014 The Art of Wine and Fashion, please click here.